 ADHD is a genetic condition that afflicts many individuals.
-It can cause issues with school, work and socialization in both children and adults.
-Minor ADHD can be managed with lifestyle counselling and developing good habits, more severe symptoms can be treated with therapy and stimulants.
+It can cause issues with school, work, and socialization in both children and adults.
+Minor ADHD can be managed with lifestyle counseling and developing good habits, more severe symptoms can be treated with therapy and stimulants.
 Contact us today at North Tex Medcare and Urgent Care for specialized and comprehensive diagnosis and treatment, this can be done online or in-person.
 Book a virtual consultation now.
 We have convenient locations to serve you in Allen TX, Fort Worth TX, San Antonio TX, and Addison TX.

 Attention Deficit Hyperactivity Disorder is a neurodevelopmental disorder that often develops as early as 6 months with most symptoms manifesting before age 12.
 ADHD can greatly impact performance in school, social situations, recreational activities, and work.